mattmalcher/Healthcare-Data-Processing/Readme.md

 Documentation at: http://nuitka.net/doc/user-manual.html
 It's quite easy to use to produce distributable C executables from python code.

 Install Nuitka using:

 `pip3 install -U nuitka`

+Make sure you have a compiler set up
+* If on macOS you need Xcode with gcc set up
+* If on Windows you can install Visual Studio Community edition

 Compile a script, including all its dependencies using: